Mt Rainier Wildflowers

 The exact itinerary will be kept flexible to account for weather and current conditions in the park.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.

-- Day 1 (Aug 5): Meet at 9AM at our conference room in the Hilton Garden Inn SEA-TAC Airport.
-For those flying in, we recommend staying the night before.
-After our orientation session, we head toward the park, grabbing lunch along the way.
-Being that there are no restaurants close by, we will stop at a grocery store for provisions.
+- Day 1 (Aug 2): Meet at 10AM for pickups at SEA-TAC International Airport.
+For those flying in, we recommend staying the night before at a hotel with an airport shuttle.
+We'll hold a short orientation session where we'll discuss the itinerary in detail and the techniques you'll be using during the workshop.
+When we finish, we head toward the park, grabbing lunch along the way and making a stop at the grocery store.
 After checking into our rooms, we drive into the park and shoot the beautiful wildflowers and alpine views until sunset.

-- Day 5 (Aug 9): This is our last sunrise opportunity in the park and we make the most of it with a hike up to a spectacular valley lined with waterfalls and flowers!
-We return to the hotel for breakfast, check out of our rooms, and make our way back to SEA-TAC airport, arriving around noon.
+- Day 5 (Aug 6): This is our last sunrise opportunity in the park and we make the most of it with a hike up to a spectacular valley lined with waterfalls and flowers!
+We return to the hotel for breakfast, check out of our rooms, and make our way back to SEA-TAC airport, arriving no later than 2PM.

 Logistics

 We will provide all transportation during the workshop so there is no need to rent your own car unless you want to.
-The hotel offers free 24-hr shuttle service to and from the airport.
+If you drive your own vehicle, you can either pay for parking near SEA-TAC or follow us into the park.

 Lodging around Mt Rainier is limited and very expensive.
-We have pre-paid 4 nights of hotels for our group at Alta Crystal Resort and Alexander's Lodge.
-When you check out, the cost of lodging will be added to the total depending on whether you select double or single occupancy.
+We have pre-paid 4 nights of hotels for our group in Crystal Mountain and Ashford.
+When you check out, the cost of lodging will be added to the total.
 See pricing section below for details.

-This is a hiking intensive workshop where you can expect moderate to strenuous walks with 2-5 miles of daily distance.
-The hikes may include steep inclines over mountainous terrain.
-You should be comfortable hiking these sorts of distances while carrying your camera gear, drinking water, and food.
-Everyone on this trip must be in good physical condition due to the steep mountain terrain and high altitude.
+This is a hiking intensive workshop where you can expect moderate to strenuous walks with 1-4 miles of daily distance.
+The hikes may include steep inclines over mountainous terrain while carrying your camera gear, snacks, and water.
+No single long hikes are planned.
+Everyone on this trip must be in good physical condition due to the steeper mountain terrain.

 Food is not included as part of the workshop and we will be stopping at restaurants when possible for meals.
-We will conclude by noon on Aug 9th and you can plan your return travel after that time.
-We recommend you stay one more night near SEA-TAC airport before flying out the next day in case of travel delays.
-Lodging is not included for the night of Aug 9th.
+We will conclude no later than 2PM on Day 5 and you can plan your return travel after that time.

 The weather in August is pretty temperate, but it can be quite cold in the morning especially at the higher elevations so bring plenty of warm clothes.
 Rain is always a possibility, so pack a rain jacket and a cover for your backpack.
 Finally, where there are wildflowers, there are usually mosquitos.
 Don't forget bug spray!